richburroughs/dojo201904/dojo.md

 ![inline](images/spinnaker-gremlin.png)

-Run experiments in CI/CD pipeline
+^Run experiments in CI/CD pipeline
 We still do Game Days
 Chaos tools need an API or some other way to kick them off